 How does the German law protect children and teens?

-Children (up to 14 years) and adolescents (14-18 years) need appropriate protection- that is why they are subject to specific regulations.
+Children and adolescents need appropriate protection- that is why they are subject to specific regulations.
 Not only are children and adolescents prohibited from the consumption of alcohol and tobacco or going to bars and clubs, but the law also regulates the consumption of films and video games by minors.
-You can find details of such protective measures in the Youth Protection Act.
+Its purpose is to protect health and development of children.

 Are children and adolescents allowed to smoke?